build-js-app/build-app/README.md

 **data**: folder with data assets like data json files, email templates, etc.

-**local**: folder where server writes data to, here you can have logs output, local overrided values for config file, file uploads, etc.
+**local**: folder where server writes data to, here you can have logs output, local overridden values for config file, file uploads, etc.

 ## app-script commands